jamesopstad/react-sync-reducer/README.md

 # React Sync Reducer

-A simple and tiny library for creating reducers that can be efficiently accessed via context.
+A library for creating reducers that can be efficiently accessed via context.
 Type-safe and compatible with Concurrent React.

 ## Installation